silnrsi/pysilfont/docs/parameters.md

 ### Accessing values
 If you need to access values of parameters or to see what values have been set on the command line you can look at:
 - args.paramsobj.sets[“main”]
-  - This is a dictionary containing the values for all parameters.
-If not overridden by config file or command line, will give the default values.
+  - This is a dictionary containing the values for **all** parameters listed above.
+Where they have been specified in a config file, or overwritten on the command line, those values will be used.
+Otherwise the default values listed above will be used
 - args.params
   - This is a dictionary containing any parameters specified on the command line with -p.

 Within a UFO Ufont object, use font.paramset, since this will include any updates as a result parameter values set in lib.plist.

-In addition to the parameters in the table above, two more read-only parameters can be accessed by scripts - “version” and “copyright” which give the pysilfont version and copyright info, based on values in core.py headers.
+In addition to the parameters in the table above, two more read-only parameters can be accessed by scripts - “version” and “copyright” - which give the pysilfont library version and copyright info, based on values in core.py headers.

 ### Updating values
 Currently only values under Output can be set via scripts, since Backup and Reporting parameters are processed by execute() prior to the script being called.
 For example: